openshift-labs/learn-katacoda/workshops/workshop-1/08-deploying-the-mongodb-database.md

 http://parksmap-py-myproject.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

 Hmm...
 There's just one thing.
 The main map **STILL** isn't displaying the parks.
-That's because the ParksMap front end application only tries to talk to backend services that have the correct *Label* applied.
+That's because the ParksMap front end application only tries to talk to backend services that it knows about.